 Dubbed the “forefather of VJ culture,” founder Joshua White pioneered rock and roll theater stagecraft with his liquid light artistry in 1967 at the age of 25 with a young group of collaborators.
 Together they performed transcendent shows with all-star headliners including Janis Joplin, Jimi Hendrix, Jefferson Airplane, The Grateful Dead, The Doors, The Who and many others.
 A hallmark of the Light Show was the group’s real-time improvisational use of handmade liquid projections, common reflective objects, and repurposed theatrical lighting apparatus.

-The Joshua Light Show was regenerated in 2004 when, at the invitation of the Anthology Film Archives in New York, Mr. White teamed up with artist and Emmy-winning Pee Wee’s Playhouse set designer Gary Panter, using the original techniques and 40-year-old gear.
+The Joshua Light Show was regenerated in 2004 when, at the invitation of the Anthology Film Archives in New York, Mr. White teamed up with artist and Emmy-winning Pee Wee’s Playhouse set designer and artist Gary Panter, using the original techniques and 40-year-old gear.
 Since then, over numerous engagements from LA and New York to London and Berlin, the show’s sophistication and stunning effects have continued to evolve with the participation of a multi-generational group of artists who bring a new dimension and a shared passion to Joshua White’s handmade liquid light vision.
 Recent shows have been hailed by critics as “abstract cinema,” “visual music” and “living artwork of organic complexity.”

 Producers: Kelly Sheehan, Simon Egleton

-Directors of Photography: Kat Patterson, Gary Griffin
+Director of Photography: Gary Griffin

 Writers: Kim Connell, Kelly Sheehan